Special Days & Public Holidays

 - May Day

 May 1 was initially an ancient festival of spring but now also celebrates International Workers’ Day.
 See its history.
 Wikipedia.
-For an Australian understanding of May Day, visit this site.
+For an Australian understanding and history of Labour Day/May Day/Eight Hour Day, visit this site.

 - This Day in History